A sincere review of Duolingo

 So, let’s imagine I’m a beginner Polish learner of English.
-How motivating - my beloved Duolingo language learning app is obsessed with people’s sex and politically correct cartoon images:
+How motivating - my beloved Duolingo language learning app is obsessed with gender and politically correct cartoon images:

 Finally, Duolingo’s speech recognition system will let you say: “I am not a woman!” into your microphone.
 Phew!
 I know loads of beginners who need to practice that sentence.

 On the subject of context, I haven’t seen the sentence: “You are purpler than a cuberdon”, but it does exist according to one bemused reviewer.
 Actually, I frequently tell people that they look as purple as a cone-shaped Belgian candy, so I don’t know what this reviewer was complaining about.

 The intonation of most of the short phrases is either off-putting or completely wrong.
 One particular intonational disgrace is the utterance “You are welcome”.